bondarev075/bbq/README.md

-# README
+# BBQ

-This README would normally document whatever steps are necessary to get the application up and running.
+The simple web-application to publish bbq-events.

 Things you may want to cover: